 As businesses become more reliant on computer systems and the impact of potential data breaches increases.
 The role of the Info Sec professional is quickly becoming a key part of the cyber security professional's role who traditionally had to understand computer security, network security, malware, phishing and other cyber threats but weren't necessarily taught the skills of data evaluation in their computer science, information technology or cyber security degree.

 Confidentiality, integrity and availability (CIA triad) may not necessarily be terms cyber security professionals are familiar with but they are part of any good information security policy.
 A key part of cyber security is understanding a subset of information security.

 Organizations are increasingly looking to secure information, manage cyber risk, ensure non-repudiation (someone cannot deny an action taken within an information system because the system provides proof of the action), and proper incident response to data breaches and other cybercrimes.

-Cyber security and information security are evolving.
-Security analysts need to understand the key question: what is our most critical data and how do we protect it?
+Cybersecurity and information security are continuously evolving.
+Security teams need to understand the key question: what is our most critical data and how do we protect it?